Vicente Pires: History

-Vicente Pires was created on May 26, 2009, by the approval of law nº 814/2008.
-Vicente Pires was dismembered from Taguatinga and started to have its own administration, becoming an administrative region.
-This occurred 20 years after the first farms in the former agricultural colony.
+Vicente Pires was founded on May 26, 1989, receiving the status of administrative region, according to Law 4327, of May 26, 2009.
+Was dismembered from Taguatinga and started to have its own administration.
+This occurred 20 years after the first farms in the former agricultural colony were established.
 Vicente Pires then comes to comprise the Vicente Pires Housing Sector, Samambaia Housing Sector, São José Housing Sector and Cana-do-Reino Housing Sector.

-Some streets were restored, but the population still suffers with the lack of conservation and potholes.
+Some streets were restored, but the population still suffers with the lack of proper road infrastructure and potholes.
 More recently, there have been investments to the administrative region's road infrastructure.